The GPS Visualizer Atlas

 Permanent links to your on-line GPS data

 Of course, you still need to store the data on-line somewhere so that the GPS Visualizer map can access it.
-But if you don't have your own Web space, Google has a couple of possible solutions for you:
+But even if you don't have your own Web site, there are a few possible solutions:

 To try it out, simply paste the URL of an on-line GPS file into the form below.
 The file can in be any format that can be read by GPS Visualizer; .gpx, .kml, .kmz, .tcx, plain text (.csv), Google Maps, Google Spreadsheets, and many others are supported.